One of the most on-trend birthing options available to families today is “vaginal seeding”.

-Click the image below for a great article of how to get your body right knowing that you will be having a c-section to seed:
+Click here on how to get your body right knowing that you will be having a c-section to seed.

 The jury is still out on whether or not vaginal seeding is effective both in the short term and long term, and parents may choose to partake in the procedure at their own risk.